“I will sing of your love and justice; to you, O Lord, I will sing praise.” -Ps. 101:1

 The organ at St. Peter’s is a unique instrument constructed from several smaller organs and augmented with ranks from nearly a dozen different makers.
 The product of organ builder Brantley Duddy and consultant Richard Alexander, the St. Peter’s organ is equally capable of accompanying a soloist as well as a congregation of several hundred.

-On the third Thursday each month at 7 p.m., members of St. Peter’s and the wider community gather for Taizé Prayer.
+Members of St. Peter’s and the wider community gather several times a year for Taizé Prayer.
 This is a meditative form of worship based in scripture, song, and silence.
 At the service, musicians accompany the chants.
 We have music for keyboard, classical guitar, recorder, flute, and other instruments.

 Music always plays an important role in our services of celebration.
 On special occasions, we enlist the talent of outside musicians to add to the festive tone of our services.
 From the beauty of harp-playing on Christmas Eve to the glory of a brass and timpani ensemble on Easter Sunday, we experience a variety of instrumentalists that enrich our services with their talent throughout the year.